robinweser/inline-style-transformer/README.md

 ```

 # License
-**inline-style-transform** is licensed under the [MIT License](http://opensource.org/licenses/MIT).<br>
+**inline-style-transformer** is licensed under the [MIT License](http://opensource.org/licenses/MIT).<br>
 Documentation is licensed under [Creative Common License](http://creativecommons.org/licenses/by/4.0/).<br>
 Created with ♥ by [@rofrischmann](http://rofrischmann.de).

 # Contributing
 I would love to see people getting involved.<br>
 If you have a feature request please create an issue.
-Also if you're even improving inline-style-transform by any kind please don't be shy and send a pull request to let everyone benefit.
+Also if you're even improving inline-style-transformer by any kind please don't be shy and send a pull request to let everyone benefit.

 ### Issues
 If you're having any issue please let me know as fast as possible to find a solution a hopefully fix the issue.
 Try to add as much information as possible such as your environment, exact case, the line of actions to reproduce the issue.